Immigration In America

 Because we keep trying to fix immigration at the border.

-But the real breakdown happens inside the system itself.
+But the real breakdown is happening inside the system.

 But they cannot move forward until a judge hears their case.